projectcipher/cipher/guides/thugify/README.md

 Means to take the **value of** the element **`texter`** and **store it into a new variable** called **`div`**

 We're grabbing the value from the input box, since the id `"texter" is assigned to the box
-* Whatever someone types into the input box will be retrieved with this line of JavaScript.
+* Whatever someone types into the input box the text will be retrieved with this line of JavaScript.

 We're gonna use this ***string*** value to thugify later on.
 * A string is a series of characters (text and numbers!)